Tommy Manotoc: As PBA Deputy Commissioner

 Manotoc briefly served as deputy commissioner of the PBA in 1985 under commissioner Mariano Yenko.

 PBA Hall of Fame

 Manotoc was inducted into the PBA Hall of Fame on October 2, 2011.

+Golf career

+Manotoc and his sons Matthew Manotoc and Michael Ferdinand emerged victorious at the Baguio Country Club's Fil-Am Invitational Golf Cup at Camp John Hay.

 DLSAA Sports Hall of Fame

 In 2000, Manotoc was inducted into the De La Salle Alumni Association Sports Hall of Fame for golf.

 Personal life

 Manotoc was first married to Miss International 1970 Aurora Pijuan.
 The couple had two children, namely Mavis and Tomas Jr. ("TJ"), a news presenter for ABS-CBN News and former sports play-by-play and color commentator on some PBA and UAAP coverages.
 After obtaining a divorce from Pijuan in the Dominican Republic, Manotoc married Imee Marcos, daughter of then-Philippine President Ferdinand Marcos, on December 4, 1981.

+President Marcos and his wife Imelda were greatly displeased by the union; in particular since Manotoc was divorced, which ran counter to their Catholic Faith.

+Manotoc was then allegedly kidnapped by "communist guerrillas" on December 29, 1981, after having dinner with Imee in Manila, and was held captive for several weeks, during which he was beaten.
+However, it was alleged by some that he had actually been taken on the orders of President Marcos, in an attempt to get him to end his relationship with his daughter.
+When released, Manotoc declared that the Marcos family had nothing to do with his kidnapping, but many were skeptical, and felt the statement was forced and scripted.

+Despite this, the relationship continued for at least a decade.

-Manotoc and Marcos are now separated.
-Manotoc and Marcos have three children, Fernando Martín ("Borgy"), a model; Michael Ferdinand ("Mike"), a lawyer; and Matthew Joseph ("Matthew"), incumbent governor of Ilocos Norte.
+Manotoc and Marcos have three children, Fernando Martín ("Borgy"), a model; Michael Ferdinand ("Mike"), a lawyer; and Matthew Joseph ("Matthew"), incumbent vice governor of Ilocos Norte.